Houston Theft Attorney Helping You Fight Theft Charges

-If you’ve been accused of theft, having good legal advice and aggressive representation through all stages of your theft case can make all the difference in your chances of a successful outcome.
-No matter how minor the charge is, you need an attorney who is well-versed in criminal defense and understands how the prosecution will build its case.
+Having good legal advice and aggressive representation through the stages of your theft case can make all the difference in your chances of a successful outcome.
+No matter how minor the charge, you need an attorney who is well-versed in criminal defense and understands how the prosecution will build its case.

-Lisa Shapiro Strauss, Attorney at Law, has represented men, women and young adults who have been accused of crimes in Houston, Texas, for more than 15 years.
-In addition to her experience in criminal defense, Strauss draws on her experience as a former prosecutor when evaluating cases and formulating defense strategies.
+Lisa Shapiro Strauss has represented men, women and young adults accused of crimes in Houston, Texas, for over 15 years.
+In addition, Strauss draws on her experience as a former prosecutor when evaluating cases and formulating defense strategies.
 She understands how the prosecution will approach the case, which gives her unique perspective when it comes to presenting a sound defense.
-If you need assistance from a theft crimes attorney in Houston, contact us today.
+If you need assistance from a Houston theft lawyer, contact us today.

 Harris County Theft Charge Case Results

 State vs KH: Client charged with Theft ≥ $2500 < $30000